This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Poppa’s Pride is a modern whiskey cocktail recipe that was created by Jay Zimmerman of the bar Bā’sik in Brooklyn, New York.
-It combines the ginger spiciness of a Kentucky mule with the cooling mint and tartness of a classic whiskey smash.
+The Poppa’s Pride is a modern cocktail that was created by Jay Zimmerman at Bā’sik in New York City, New York.
+The recipe combines the ginger spice of a Kentucky Mule with the cooling mint and tartness of a classic Whiskey Smash by calling for American whiskey, ginger juice or syrup, muddled lemon, and fresh mint and topping it all off with soda water and bitters.

 Cocktail Ingredients